Code-Institute-Submissions/denisklopotan-vegan-sneaker-store_JanResub/README.md

 ***
 ## Deployment

 Since deployment documentation grew to quite significant size we will mention only main milestones here.
-For rest we created separate deployment file.

-You can read full documentation here: [⮫DEPLOYMENT.md](DEPLOYMENT.md)
+For rest we created separate deployment file which you can read here: [⮫DEPLOYMENT.md](DEPLOYMENT.md)

 ### Milestones: